Schools have a legal responsibility to have due regard to the need to prevent their pupils from being drawn into terrorism.

 Protecting pupils from the risk of radicalisation is part of your wider safeguarding role, along with protecting them from other harms such as drug abuse, gangs, neglect and sexual exploitation.
 This is not about spying on pupils or intruding unnecessarily into their families.
 It is about making sure you know how to identify worrying behaviour and how to refer pupils who may be at risk of radicalisation for appropriate support.

-In addition to reading the Prevent duty, you should also read this statutory guidance on ‘Keeping children safe in education’ and ‘Working together to safeguard children’ and well as the non-statutory guidance The Prevent duty Departmental advice for schools and childcare providers.
+In addition to reading the Prevent duty and the advice on promoting fundamental British values, you should also read the statutory guidance on ‘Keeping children safe in education’, the ‘Working together to safeguard children’ and the non-statutory guidance The Prevent duty Departmental advice for schools and childcare providers.